Medicare Supplement Plan F is the long-standing champion of Medicare plans. Because it was simple to explain, understand, and use.

 None of the current Medigap plans cover prescription medications picked up at the pharmacy.
 However, they will cover drugs administered in the hospital or medical office.

 The next step is to give us a call or fill out our online request form.
-Our licensed agents will help guide you through the enrollment process.
-They can answer any questions regarding Plan F or any other supplemental policy.
+Our licensed agents will help educate and guide you through the enrollment process.